Are there any prerequisites for attending?

 Do I need a camera?

 Due to the size of the audience, cameras and audio will be disabled unless you are a presenter.
-You will not see buttons to mute/unmute or to start your camera because these are disabled.
+You will not see any buttons to mute/unmute audio or to start your camera because these are disabled.

 If I have connection trouble and then rejoin, will I see the chat and Q&A history from before I dropped out?

 You will not see the chat history from before you rejoined.
 You will see the Q&A history from before you joined.

 Will the talks be recorded so I can view later?

 1) We need permission from speakers to post recordings.
 We cannot guarantee the answers.
 Many of the applications and results are sensitive because they are producing safety-critical and security-critical findings on real projects.
 Getting approval to speak live is often easier than getting approval for a recording that is posted indefinitely.

 2) MIT was sued for posting free videos that did not adhere to certain requirements.
 So we are not allowed to easily or immediately post videos, and there is a process we must follow.
 The process takes time (several months) and must be done in our free time since there is limited or no funding to support it.

 Our intent is to post the videos we can once the official process has been followed.